opencdms-dev/pyopencdms-old/README.md

 {
-    "clide": "a model or list of model/error/None", "mch": "a model or list of model/error/None", "midas": "a model or list of model/error/None", "climsoft": "a model or list of model/error/None" }
+    "clide": "a model or list of model/error/None", "mch": "a model or list of model/error/None", "midas_pg": "a model or list of model/error/None", "climsoft": "a model or list of model/error/None" }
 ```